-Why are the United States and Iran always at odds?
-How can two strong former allies become such mortal enemies?
-What does the future hold for US–Iran relations, and how will it affect the Middle East?
+Why did the CIA overthrow Iran's democratically elected government?
+And why has the United States treated Iran as one of its biggest enemies for four decades?
+Is the Trump administration’s “Maximum Pressure” campaign working, or will it precipitate a war with Iran?
 In The CIA Insider's Guide to Iran: from CIA Coup to the Brink of War, former CIA Officer John C. Kiriakou and investigative journalist and historian Gareth Porter explain how and why the United States and Iran have been either at war or threatening such a war for most of the forty years since Islamic Republic of Iran was established.
 The authors delve below the surface explanations for the forty-year history of extreme U.S. hostility toward Iran to blow up one official U.S. narrative after another about Iran and U.S. policy.

 The CIA Insider's Guide to the Iran Crisis also includes appendices with key official documents on U.S. policy toward Iran, with particular emphasis on the major official statements of the Trump administration’s “Maximum Pressure” strategy.